square-computersetup/square-computersetup.github.io/_pages/win-chrome.md

 Now lets open Chrome, the icon will be on your Windows Desktop.
 (If it isn't there right away, wait a minute or two!)

-We will first sign into your Square email address.
+We will first sign into your Block email address.
 Enter __gmail.com__ in the address bar.

 {% include figure url="/assets/images/win-chrome-gmail.png" image_path="/assets/images/win-chrome-gmail.png" %}